 Destination guide

-Kiawah Island is one of the most celebrated golf destinations in the US — home to the Ocean Course, a bucket-list layout on the Atlantic coast that has hosted multiple major championships.
+A 3-night, 3-round group trip to Kiawah Island runs $1,500–$3,500 per person with an Ocean Course round included, as of 2026.
+Kiawah is one of the most celebrated golf destinations in the US — home to the Ocean Course, a bucket-list Pete Dye layout on the Atlantic that has hosted multiple major championships.
 Planning a group trip here requires more lead time, a higher budget, and more deliberate logistics than most domestic destinations.
 Done right, it is one of the best group golf experiences available.

 The Ocean Course is consistently ranked among the top public courses in the US.
 Designed by Pete Dye and opened in 1991, it sits directly alongside the Atlantic with dramatic elevation changes and oceanfront views on nearly every hole.